Generic selectors

 Starting as a School Leaver

-Many young people enter bricklaying straight from school by enrolling in apprenticeships or college courses specialising in construction skills.
+Many young people go straight from school into bricklaying by signing up for apprenticeships or college classes that teach construction skills.

 Becoming a Bricklayer with No Experience

-If you have no prior experience, you can begin with entry-level positions or short training courses.
+If you don’t have any experience, you can start with entry-level jobs or short training courses.
 Some employers offer on-the-job training for beginners who show enthusiasm and a willingness to learn.

 College Courses and Short-Term Training

-Colleges offer diplomas and certificates in bricklaying and construction, suitable for those who prefer classroom learning before entering the workforce.
+Colleges provide diplomas and certificates in bricklaying and construction, which are suitable for those who want to experience classroom learning before joining the labour force.

 If you’re just starting out, this guide on gaining site work as a bricklayer shares practical tips to help you land your first job on site.